William Hornbuckle: Career

-Bill Hornbuckle discovered his interest in hospitality at age 18 while working as a bartender in Connecticut.
+Hornbuckle discovered his interest in hospitality at age 18 while working as a bartender in Connecticut.
 After learning about the "hotel school" at UNLV, he drove across the country in a van with his friends to pursue a hospitality career.
 He started his career in Las Vegas as a room service attendant and busboy at the Jockey Club before being promoted to his first managerial role as an assistant hotel manager at the then Flamingo Hilton.

 Hornbuckle went on to work at a variety of Las Vegas resorts before joining MGM.
 For many years he worked at the Golden Nugget.
 He was also on the opening team of The Mirage, which at the time was one of the world's largest hotels and Las Vegas' first integrated resort.
-As President and CEO, Hornbuckle also oversaw the $625 million refurbishment of Caesers Palace, one of the most notable properties on the Las Vegas strip.
+As President and CEO, Hornbuckle also oversaw the $625 million refurbishment of Caesars Palace, one of the most notable properties on the Las Vegas strip.

 Hornbuckle joined the MGM Resorts International team in 1998 as Executive Vice President of Operations at the MGM Grand Las Vegas, and half a year later he became President and Chief Operating Officer at the same property.
 He held that role until 2001.
 Throughout his two decades with MGM, he has served in a number of roles including President and Chief Operating Officer of Mandalay Bay Resort & Casino, President of Design and Development and MGM Resorts' Chief Marketing Officer.
 Under his leadership in that capacity, MGM Resorts created and launched its customer loyalty program, M Life Rewards.
 The program was later enhanced and became MGM Rewards to allow both gaming and non-gaming guests to earn credits towards rewards, including dining, entertainment, travel and hotel stays.